MaciejKrawczyk/basic-django-app/README.md

 ## My notes

-1. The instruction for the task says to load data from external database.
-It doesn't state if it should be done once or a scheduler should be set up.
-I set it up to load data only once, but the currency and exchange rates are changing very frequently, the data should be updated regularly.
+1. The task instructions specify loading data from an external database but do not clarify whether this should be a one-time action or if a scheduler should be set up.
+I initially configured it to load data just once.
+However, considering that currency and exchange rates frequently change, it would be more appropriate to regularly update the data.
-2. In terms of libraries, I used the yfinance because it was recommended in the task.
-Also used django rest framework as it abstract away some of the work and is widely used and recommended.
+2. Regarding the choice of libraries, I utilized 'yfinance' as recommended in the task.
+Additionally, I used the Django REST framework, which simplifies some aspects of the work and is widely recommended.
-3. To display the view historical data button, in the admin panel you need to enter to exchange rates, then click on ExchangeRate object.
+3. To display the 'View Historical Data' button, navigate to the exchange rates section in the admin panel and then click on the ExchangeRate object.
-4. Historical data is fetched with period of 1 month and fetched currencies are EURUSD, USDJPY, PLNUSD.
-It is possible to change these values in currency -> utils -> create_fixture.py file.
+4. The historical data is fetched with a default period of one month, and the currencies fetched are EURUSD, USDJPY, and PLNUSD.
+These values can be altered in the currency -> utils -> create_fixture.py file.
-5. In first version I fetched historical data from an api every time the view historical data button in admin panel.
-But now I created a separate table in local database to speed up displaying the data and reduce the amount of requests.
+5. In the initial version, I fetched historical data from an API every time the 'View Historical Data' button was clicked in the admin panel.
+To enhance performance and reduce the number of requests, I have now created a separate table in the local database for storing this data.